stream-innovations/streampay-checkout/README.md

 ### cli-dev.sh

-This helper-script is used to simplify regular tasks when developing or using the package:
+This helper script is used to simplify regular tasks when developing or using the package:

 ```bash
 # removes all generated directories & run package installation with the yarn2.* based on stored yarn.lock with the modifier --check-cache